Farm to Market Road 1464: Route description

-FM 1464 begins at a traffic signal on SH 99 about 300 yd north of the intersection of SH 99 and U.S. Route 90A (US 90A).
+FM 1464 begins at a traffic signal on SH 99 about 300 yd north of the intersection of SH 99 and U.S. Route 90A (US 90 Alt.).
 The location is also a short distance to the north of a railroad underpass.
 FM 1464 initially starts east but then veers to the north and continues in a northerly direction as a four-lane divided highway for virtually its entire course.
 From the starting point for about 1.0 mi, the highway passes through a rural area, except for the Chelsea Harbor subdivision, which is on the east side.
 Entering an area flanked on both sides by the Stratford Park Village and Orchard Lake Estates subdivisions, FM 1464 comes to a traffic signal at Old Richmond Road and the Macario Garcia Middle School, which is on the east side.
 In this area, on the left, is Black Hawk Country Club with views of the 8th and 9th holes.
 The highway turns more to the northeast before passing Stephen F. Austin High School on the east side, then turns north again before coming to a traffic light at West Airport Road.
 At this point, FM 1464 enters its 2010-designated right-of-way (see History).
 The pre-2010 right-of-way is known as Clodine Road which is accessible from Denver Miller Road and continues directly north.
 From West Airport to West Bellfort Road, FM 1464 curves to the north-northwest through an open area.
 Between West Bellfort and Madden Road, the highway passes through the Aliana subdivision and bends back to the north.
 From Madden Road to the traffic signal at Beechnut Street the aspect is rural.